Previously in the series: List is a monad (part 1)

 }

-Rule of thumb: T? for something that could be null, Maybe<T> for expected absence (no reason), Result<TSuccess, TError> for expected failures you’ll handle, and exceptions often for bugs or unrecoverable failures.8
+A practical guideline: use T? for values that may be null, Maybe<T> for expected absence without an error, Result<TSuccess, TError> for expected failures that callers will handle, and exceptions for bugs or unrecoverable failures.6

 Prefer Result when: